totisviribus/DMFT_GCRM/README.md

-# Enhancing biodiversity through intraspecific suppression in large ecosystems
+# Interplay between intraspecific suppression and environment in shaping biodiversity
-This repository is the official implementation of reserach ``[Enhancing biodiversity through intraspecific suppression in large ecosystems](https://arxiv.org/abs/2305.12341).''
+This repository is the official implementation of reserach ``Interplay between intraspecific suppression and environment in shaping biodiversity.''

 ## Simulation.c